xbase01/printf/README.md

 <h2>Tests</h2>
 <p>The project includes test files to ensure proper functionality.
 These files can be found in the tests directory and can be executed using the provided Makefile.</p>
 <h2>Collaboration</h2>
-<p>This project was completed as a team effort by Jude and Lizzy.
+<p>This project was completed as a team effort by Lizzy Sekhu and Jude Aneke.
 All team members contributed to the design and implementation of the _printf function.</p>